roguehunter7/VLSI-DESIGN-COURSE/project_1/README.md

-# VLSI DESIGN COURSE
+# Basic HDL Coding Concepts Circuits

 This folder contains the schematics and simulated circuits developed during the **VLSI Design Course** using **Xilinx Vivado**.
 The folder `project_1` includes foundational concepts of HDL coding and their corresponding circuits.

-# Basic HDL Coding Concepts Circuits

 ## Overview
 The project demonstrates various circuits simulated under **Xilinx Vivado** to build an understanding of HDL coding concepts.